StevenMayher/432-2022/projectB/projectB_instructions_2022.md

     about 1000 observations tend to be very difficult to interpret, even if they are quite large.

-Some of you want to work with data sets up to 10,000 observations and that’s certainly fine, but if you propose a project where your analyses will involve more than 10,000 observations in total, I will be very likely to require you to take a sample from your current proposed data to proceed.
+Some of you want to work with data sets with more than 1,500 observations and that’s certainly fine, but if you propose a project where your analyses will involve more than 2,000 observations in total, I will be very likely to require you to take a sample from your current proposed data to proceed.
 It’s just not worth boiling the ocean in this project.
 Of course, after the course is over, you can always ramp back up to a